ZIRKEL WIRELESS, LLC

 - Freedom of Customers to attach non-harmful personal devices

 This Open Internet Policy sets forth certain information regarding the policies and practices of Zirkel and how we manage our network for broadband internet access service (the “Zirkel Networks”).
-This Open Internet Policy is a supplement to and is incorporated by reference in our Zirkel Wireless Agreement for Residential Services (“Service Agreement’”) (available at: https://www.zirkelwireless.com/about-us/termsandconditions), and in the event of any inconsistency between this Open Internet Policy and the Service Agreement, this Open Internet Policy shall control.
+This Open Internet Policy is a supplement to and is incorporated by reference in our Zirkel Wireless Internet Service Terms and Conditions Agreement (“Service Agreement’”) (available at: https://www.zirkelwireless.com/termsandconditions/), and in the event of any inconsistency between this Open Internet Policy and the Service Agreement, this Open Internet Policy shall control.

 Zirkel’s broadband access service is primarily a fixed wireless service (“Service”).
 Generally, given the nature of fixed wireless services, certain circumstances may affect the speed and quality of the Service, including but not limited to foliage, line-of-sight obstructions, the distance between a Customer’s premises and the transmission point, as well as the Customer’s connection of multiple devices to the Zirkel Networks.
 Although we have engineered the Zirkel Networks to provide consistent high-speed data services, some network management for these scenarios is required, because very heavy data usage by even a few customers at times and places of competing network demands can affect the performance of all Customers.

 I. NETWORK MANAGEMENT PRACTICES